InstituteforDiseaseModeling/idmtools/dev_scripts/linux-test-env/README.md

 This environment is intended for Windows developers to test idmtools on linux.
 Before use, be sure you have ran
 `make setup-dev`
-This is required to create the worker containers used by tasks internall
+This is required to create the worker containers used by tasks internally

 To use, run
 `docker-compose run linuxtst`